-President Nyre is a first-generation college graduate who received a B.A. from the University of Wisconsin-La Crosse (and attained its most distinguished alumni award in 2014); an M.A. from the University of Missouri; an Ed.S. and Ph.D. from the University of Kansas; and completed pre- and post-doctoral fellowships at Harvard Medical School and the University of Kansas.
-He assumed the presidency of Seton Hall after serving for eight years as president of Iona College, a Roman Catholic institution in New Rochelle, New York.
+President Nyre is a US Naval veteran and a first-generation college graduate who received a B.A. from the University of Wisconsin-La Crosse; an M.A. from the University of Missouri; an Ed.S. and Ph.D. from the University of Kansas; and completed pre- and post-doctoral fellowships at Harvard Medical School and the University of Kansas.
+He assumed the presidency of Seton Hall after leading Iona College for eight years.

-President Nyre embraces Seton Hall's focus on "what great minds can do."
-He believes great minds should engage in the great conversations, challenges and debates of our time.
+He embraces Seton Hall's focus on "what great minds can do" and believes great minds should engage in the great conversations, challenges and debates of our time.
 Concurrently, President Nyre underscores the importance of investing in recruiting, retaining and developing faculty and staff who "inspire students to reach beyond their grasp."
-He believes in the importance of engaging faculty and academic leaders to develop and execute multiyear academic plans.

-Prior to serving as president of multiple institutions, President Nyre practiced as a psychologist in academic, clinical and private practice settings while serving at several institutions, including Baylor University, the University of Illinois-Chicago College of Medicine and Harvard Medical School.
-Through his leadership in higher education and health care, President Nyre is highly regarded in developmental psychopathology, system innovation and public policy reform, having garnered more than $60 million in extramural funding.
+Prior to leading multiple institutions, he practiced as a psychologist in academic, clinical and private practice settings while serving in a faculty capacity at several institutions, including Baylor University, the University of Illinois-Chicago College of Medicine and Harvard Medical School.
+He is highly regarded in developmental psychopathology, system innovation and public policy reform, having garnered more than $40 million in extramural funding.

-A devout Catholic, President Nyre and his wife, the former Kelli McIntyre, have four children: Evelyn (7), Charlie (11), Henry (15) and Hadley (18).
+A devout Catholic, President Nyre and his wife, the former Kelli McIntyre, have four children: Evelyn, Charlie, Henry and Hadley.